edsun123/ARTour_Project/README.md

 **How To Run**
 1. Run the project `beacons/beacon_test_apps/RangingForBeacons/Beacon Sample/Beacon Sample.xcodeproj` on an iPhone following the same steps to run the iOS application
-2. Upload the file `beacon/` to the ESP 32 HUZZAH boards
+2. Upload the files `beacons/ibeacon/beacon/main/ibeacon_demo.c` to the ESP 32 HUZZAH boards
 3. Turn the beacons on by connecting the ESP 32 HUZZAH boards to the battery

 **Current Status**